When you come to college we are here to support and help you. We have a number of services available to help you transition into college life.

 - Develop Graduate Attributes and increase your Employability skills.

-- An opportunity to apply for IT Carlow’s President’s Volunteer Award.
+- An opportunity to apply for SETU Carlow’s President’s Volunteer Award.

 - You will be actively involved in the feedback process so that your view can be incorporated in the future planning